-So new camera in tow, I spent the afternoon in Lajitas.
+So, I spent the afternoon in Lajitas.
 I wanted to explore what wetlands they have there and see what I thought were good possibilities for expanding and improving it.
 A couple of weeks ago the General Manager of Lajitas took me back to the area but the road was washed out and I really wanted to walk around and think about it.
 While I was at it I forced myself to photograph odes, birds, and butterflies.
 With my new camera.
 You know how I must have hated doing that.

 This is the entrance to the area.
 It's between the river and the golf course.
 To access it you go to the golf shop where the golf carts are and right before you enter the golf course there is the option to turn here.
 I would love to see this blank sign say "Lajitas Birding Wetlands" one day soon.